MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 Again, I learned about this flag [thanks to Aras](https://aras-p.info/blog/2019/01/21/Another-cool-MSVC-flag-d1reportTime/){:target="_blank"}, so please check his post for all of the info.
 This one applies to the compiler's front-end (hence the `d1`).

 The bad thing about this flag is the huge amount of data it gives... and the cool thing is the huge amount of data it gives!
-You get, separately, the time spent when including files (hierarchically!), the time spent declaring classes and the one on functions.
-It also has a summary on each section with the top sorted culprits so you can find useful date more easily.
+You get, separately, the time spent when including files (hierarchically!), the one declaring classes and the same for functions.
+It also has a summary on each section with the top sorted culprits so you can find useful data more easily.

-If only we could visualize this data in a more graphical way...
+If only we could visualize its output in a more graphical way...

 ![/d1reportTime as shown by Google Chrome's trace viewer]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-1/teaser-d1reporttime-flag.png)